 Each payment must be for the full amount due for that payroll period.
-If a full payment can't be taken from your paycheck, you will be notified and will be required to remit a certified check, bank check or money order for the balance.
+If a full payment can't be taken from your paycheck, you will be notified and will be required to remit a single certified check, or money order for the balance.